PerNilsson360/jstr/README.md

 - Include Jstr.hh
 - Link with libjstr.a

-The following is a complete small example that is using libjstr to evaluate XPath expressions.
+The following is small complete example that is using libjstr to evaluate XPath expressions.

 ```